Yengeshwaran/Reado-document-to-audio/README.md

 2. Click "▶ Play Summary" to hear just the summary
 3. Watch text highlight in real-time as it's being read
 4. Use the mini-player controls (Play, Pause, Stop)
-5. Track progress with the reading progress bar
-6. Text auto-scrolls to keep highlighted section centered

 ### Ask the AI Assistant
 1. Click the floating assistant button (bottom-right)